- RESPONSIBLE BUSINESS

 Until April 2013 each scheme followed a ‘cradle to grave’ approach to delivery, which provided an opportunity for the project team to influence all schemes at the early stages of development, allowing for value engineering techniques to be effectively employed.
 Since April 2013 and OFGEM’s introduction of the RIIO (Revenue = Incentives + Innovation + Outputs) framework, which sets price controls for network companies, the design development element of the project life cycle is now undertaken in house, with the Alliance focusing on the detailed design and delivery.

 The initial Area Alliance Agreement was for five years with an option to extend for a further five.
-This option has been awarded, and as such the contract now runs to March 2017.
+This option was awarded, and as such the contract ran until 2017.

 Extensive training and development opportunities were provided for all directly employed members of the project team.